thibautjombart/covid19_bed_occupancy/app/include/model.md

 ## Caveats

-* The current model assumes exponential growth.
+* The current model assumes exponential growth as its default.
 This is generally a reasonable approximation at the beginning of an epidemic however will become less appropriate as growth slows towards the peak.
+At this point, it may be more appropriate to switch to the branching process.

 * User inputted data only contributes to bed requirements and any trend in user data does not impact on the assumed exponential growth from the final time